jengalas/thesurveystation-jekyll/_posts/2006-01-10-chocolate-benchmarks.md

 Possible molding materials abound, depending on how much time you have to make the mold, what you plan to do with it, and how long you'd like to keep it.

 I chose Culinart's Silicone Plastique, a food-safe silicone molding compound, because I planned to use the molds for chocolate and other goodies.
-I also liked the fact that the silicone will produce flexible molds that are heat- and cold-resistant.
+I also liked the fact that the silicone will produce flexible molds that are heat- and cold-resistant. _[2025 edit: It appears that Silicone Plastique is no longer available, but any food-grade mold making silicone putty like EasyMold should work just as well.]_

 ### a.
 Measure the molding compound
 {:.clearboth}